 If all the above criteria are met, we sum the reconstructed charges from the POI time, given by WaveDeform, to +100 ns (the dark gray area in Fig. 2 (left)).
 This ensures that any nearby pulses are either fully separated or fully added.
 This is important since WaveDeform may occasionally split an SPE pulse into multiple smaller pulses, therefore it is always critical to perform a summation of the charge within a time window.
-The 100 ns summation also means that the pulse selection will occasionally accept MPE events.
+The 100 ns summation also implies that the pulse selection will occasionally accept MPE events.
 We chose 100 ns window for the summation to ensure that we collect the charge of the late pulse (recall that late pulses were measured up to 70 ns after the main pulse), should it be there, while minimizing the MPE contamination.
+We estimate that there is on average a 6.5% probability of the summation time window includes two or more photons.